Malliavin differentiability of McKean-Vlasov SDEs with locally Lipschitz coefficients: Malliavin differentiability under local Lipschitz assumptions

+where we used the linear growth of $\sigma$ and its time continuity property.
+The constant $C$ depends heavily on the constants appearing in Assumption \ref{ass:MKSDE-MainExistTheo} and the upper bound on $t \mapsto \sigma(t,0,\delta_0)$ stemming from its continuity over the compact $[0,T]$.
+Using that \eqref{auxeq:unifBoundineqforXn-Malldiff} provides an estimate of $\|Z^n\|_{\cS^2([0,T])}$ uniform over $n$ and uniform over the Malliavin derivative parameter, we conclude taking supremum that

+We also establish the inequality for $DZ^n_t$ that yields its interpretation as Hilbert space valued random variable.
+Simple manipulations and using \eqref{eq:aux: unifrom estimates} above easily yields estimate \eqref{eq:aux:HilbertSpaceDominatoin} when $p=2$ (when we pass to the limit in $n \to \infty$).
+Concretely, we have

+where we firstly used Jensen's inequality and moved the supremum inside the integral, then used Fubini and dominated the integral by the supremum over the integration variable in a way that \eqref{eq:auc:yetanotherrandomlabel} can be used.
+Taking supremum over $n$ on both sides and using \eqref{eq:aux: unifrom estimates} yields \eqref{eq:aux:HilbertSpaceDominatoin}.

-Thus, applying \cite{nualart2006malliavin}*{Lemma 1.2.3} we conclude that the limit of $Z$ is Malliavin differentiable and the limit of $DZ^n$ gives its Malliavin derivative (identified by Equation \eqref{eq:MVSDEMallDeriv}).
-The moment estimates for $DZ^n$, holding uniformly over $n$, yield the moment estimate for $DZ$. \end{proof}
+By applying \cite{nualart2006malliavin}*{Lemma 1.2.3}, we conclude that the limit of $Z$ is Malliavin differentiable and the limit of $DZ^n$ gives its Malliavin derivative (identified by Equation \eqref{eq:MVSDEMallDeriv}).
+The moment estimates for $DZ^n$, holding uniformly over $n$, yield the moment estimate for $DZ$.